 On a Mac, you'll be able to see bookmarks straight away.
 On Windows PC, you'll need to select the "Bookmarks" tab.

 Now you can explore your bookmarks!
 Click a bookmark title from the list to see a preview of the page directly in the TouchCopy window (you'll need to be connected to the internet to use this feature).
-Alternatively, click "Open in Browser" to open the selected page in your computer's default web browser (such as Internet Explorer, Mozilla Firefox, Google Chrome, Safari, etc).
+Alternatively, click "Open in Browser" to open the selected page in your computer's default web browser (such as Microsoft Edge, Mozilla Firefox, Google Chrome, Safari, etc).

 You'll notice that you can access bookmarks from both the Safari app and the Google Chrome app.

-To select multiple bookmarks you can hold ctrl (PC) or cmd (Mac) on your keyboard while clicking multiple bookmarks in the list.
+To select multiple bookmarks on your PC, simply click the checkboxes next to each bookmark you want to save.
+On Mac, you can hold cmd on your keyboard while clicking multiple bookmarks in the list.